UPDATED SEPTEMBER 2025

 Barbara McCormick

 Barbara McCormick, 65-years old, was killed by up to three family dogs.
-A friend discovered her dead in the yard of her home on County Road 1, south of Billingsley.
-Autauga County Sheriff Joe Sedinger said she had injuries consistent with a dog attack.
+A friend discovered her body in the yard of her home in the 1400 block of County Road 1 North.
+Autauga County sheriff's deputies were called to the home around 3:25 pm.
+She had injuries consistent with a dog attack, Autauga County Sheriff Joe Sedinger said.
 A preliminary autopsy report confirmed that she died due to the dog attack.
-Authorities quarantined the family's three dogs that were described as "shepherd or retriever" mixed-breeds.
-Sedinger said that two dogs were loose and one was still tied up (presumably during the attack).
-Sedinger believes the victim may have been feeding the dogs when a dog fight broke out and she got caught in the middle of it.
-After her death, her son posted images of the three family dogs on his Facebook page: a pit bull-mix, shepherd-mix, and golden retriever-mix.
-The pit bull was never mentioned in any previous media reports.
-Conflicting reports say the third dog was never even located by authorities.
-As of October 6, 2015 no other information has been reported. [source citations]
+The family's three dogs, described as "shepherd or retriever" mixed-breeds, were taken into custody.
+When deputies arrived, two dogs were loose and one was still tied up.
+"We’ll really never know what happened," Sedinger said.
+"But I think the dogs got into a fight when she was feeding them, and maybe she tried to break up the fight, or maybe they knocked her down during the fight."
+After her death, her son posted images of the three dogs on his Facebook page: a pit bull-mix, shepherd-mix, and golden retriever-mix.
+The pit bull was never mentioned in media reports.
+Conflicting reports say the third dog was never even located by authorities. [source citations]

 Breed of dog: Pit bull-mix (1)